nitish9592/DocuMentor/README.md

 * ⚙️ Scalable backend structure with separate controllers, routes, middleware, and models
 * 🌐 Frontend built with React + TailwindCSS + Vite

 ---

+> A full walkthrough video demonstration will be added here shortly.

+---